 - Offerings will include specific configuration options to address mission requirements for civil and military operations.

-Aurora Flight Sciences is unique - it is a medium size company, with around 470 employees, and has substantial backing from other players in the aerospace industry.
+Aurora Flight Sciences is unique - it is a medium size company, with around 470 employees, and is now a Boeing subsidiary under the Boeing NeXt technology ventures arm.
 Furthermore, Aurora has completed a number of other theoretical and physical design projects, including autonomous, novel flight control, and novel configuration - all components that require mastery and experience in to successfully design a competitive eVTOL.
-While the full scale prototype has not been tested yet, a 1/4 scale proof of concept has, and it confirmed that Aurora's direction and design mentality were correct moving forward.
+The first test of the full scale prototype was on January 23rd, 2019 in Manassa, VA.